Rajat1097/Geospatial_Python/README.md

 ## Raster data handling
 How to read raster data, acces the metadata and plot true and false colour composite

-## True and False colour composite
+## Image Processing for visualization
 Creating RGB composite, True Colour and False colour image Aplha, beta and Gamma correction data used is avalilable in data folder